 There’s a lot to think about here – but the short answer is that I am always thinking about how I’ll use my photos – even before I release the shutter.
 Heck, sometimes even before I take my camera out of the bag.
-As I’m building an image in my mind, I am considering how it will fit into my collection.
+As I’m building an image in my mind, I am considering how it will fit into my photography business.
 I usually know if I have a portfolio shot almost immediately – and most of the time, I have an idea of how I can use certain images for teaching or for blog posts.
 Sometimes, I’m even thinking about sharing on social media when I’m working somewhere fun, or with an unusual subject.

 The images in my online fine art portfolio are carefully selected for visual appeal, impact, technical accuracy, sharpness… and of course, they are the shots I love.
 My portfolio is exclusively nature photos – wide angle landscapes, macro and detail shots, black and white images, and a few wildlife photos.